hilt-ai/landscape/README.md

 # eBPF Landscape

-A comprehensive directory of eBPF tools, projects, and resources.
+A comprehensive directory of eBPF based companies.
 This project provides a modern, searchable interface for discovering eBPF-related technologies and organizations.

 ## Features

-- **Comprehensive Directory**: Browse eBPF tools, libraries, and projects
+- **Comprehensive Directory**: Browse eBPF companies
 - **Advanced Filtering**: Filter by status, membership, category, location, and more
 - **Multiple View Modes**: Grid, list, and card views for different browsing preferences
 - **Detailed Information**: Modal popups with comprehensive project details